 Under subsection 310.
-(1) of the Act, a principal shall suspend a pupil if he or she the principal believes that the pupil has engaged in any of the following activities while at school, at a school-related activity or in other circumstances where engaging in the Activity will have an impact on the school climate:
+(1) of the Act, a principal shall suspend a pupil if the principal believes that the pupil has engaged in any of the following activities while at school, at a school-related activity or in other circumstances where engaging in the Activity will have an impact on the school climate:

-- (1) Possessing a weapon, including possessing a firearm - (2) Using a weapon to cause or to threaten bodily harm to another person - (3) Committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner - (4) Committing a sexual assault - (5) Trafficking in weapons or in illegal drugs - (6) Committing robbery - (7) Giving alcohol or cannabis to a minor - (8) Giving cannabis to a minor - 8.1 7.1 Bullying, if, - (i) the pupil has been previously suspended for engaging in bullying, and - (ii) the pupil's continuing presence in the school creates an unacceptable risk to the safety of another person.
+- (1) Possessing a weapon, including possessing a firearm - (2) Using a weapon to cause or to threaten bodily harm to another person - (3) Committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner - (4) Committing a sexual assault - (5) Trafficking in weapons or in illegal drugs - (6) Committing robbery - (7) Giving alcohol or cannabis to a minor

+7.1 Bullying, if,

+- (i) the pupil has been previously suspended for engaging in bullying, and - (ii) the pupil's continuing presence in the school creates an unacceptable risk to the safety of another person.